0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 LATE JANUARY / EARLY FEBRUARY 2024.
 Gavin doesn’t text me, but the stalker does. threats, harassment, even VANDALISM of my car.
-He texts this to my Google phone number (614-547-2312).
+He texts this to my Google phone number).
 He said to go look at my car.
 I thought there was a weapon or something left behind.
 I went to the parking garage, but was careful to not walk up to my car – I walked up to another SUV, and stared at it for a moment, and then peered at my car from across the garage.
 I walked out, and then received a text from the number saying that he now knows what kind of car I drive.

 In hindsight, I believe this was Gavin.
 Seeing as I just drove him to a concert days before, he now knew what kind of car I drove.